 Temporal Guardians Wiki Cormorant Jacob FAQ

 Cormorant is the world's first dedicated stacked sprite game engine, developed from the ground up in C# using the MonoGame framework.
-It was made specifically for utilising stacked sprites to create a unique faux-3D art style.
+It was made for the specific purpose of utilising stacked sprites to create a unique faux-3D art style.

 Features